13 Ways To Keep the Thrill in Your Relationship

 While it would be wonderful for you two to get away to some exotic island where you could spend days sipping coconut-flavored drinks on the beach, you also want to have some ways to electrify your relationship during your normal days.

-Here are the top 13 ways to put some spark back into your relationship that don’t take a lot of time or money but can be rather powerful when you apply them.
+Here are 13 great ways to put some spark back into your relationship that don’t take a lot of time or money but can be pretty powerful when you apply them.

 1. Let’s get physical.
 Physical touch is key to a significant relationship.
 Sure, this includes sex, but also so much more.
 Give your partner a hug, rub his back, hold her hand, offer a massage.
 Oxytocin is released with physical touch, which has been shown to give lots of benefits, from feeling closer to being more generous and even having a stronger immune system.